-The paper comes at the perfect time now that VoIP 1.0 infrastructure is end-of- life and the legacy softswitch vendor landscape has changed due to M&A. As significant shifts in technology—including the transition to IP voice and the prevalence of mobile wireless—impacts telecom networks, the costs and complexities of maintaining softswitch infrastructure is increasingly difficult to justify.
+The paper comes at the perfect time now that VoIP 1.0 infrastructure is end-of- life and the softswitch vendor landscape has drastically changed from M&A. .
+As significant shifts in technology—including the transition to IP voice and the prevalence of mobile wireless—impacts telecom networks, the costs and complexities of maintaining softswitch infrastructure is increasingly difficult to justify.

 A cloud communications platform represents an attractive alternative that is more flexible and scalable than VoIP 1.0 equipment, vastly simpler to manage, and provides an agile, future-proof feature set.
 Read the white paper to learn more about these benefits and how you can get started in moving your VoIP and unified communications infrastructure to the cloud.